tbj128/mian/INSTALL.md

 - Run `sudo a2ensite <your web address>`
 - Restart the Apache server: `sudo apachectl restart`.
 Note that the required R dependencies will be installed when the page is first loaded.

+#### Python Notes
+- Mian must be run with Python < 3.7 due to limitations in how the function timeout works.
+The multiprocessing library in these newer versions appears to trigger infinite reloading of the main file.

+#### Tensorflow Notes
+- On M1 ARM64 Macbooks, Mian was tested under Rosetta 2.
+Tensorflow must be built from source (without AVX or GPU) to achieve a version compatible with Python 3.6 (following instructions from https://www.tensorflow.org/install/source )